isomerpages/pa-cdcvouchers/index.md

       background: /images/Banner.png
       variant: center
   - infobar:
+      title: Spend your CDC Vouchers by 31 December 2024
+      subtitle: CDC Vouchers 2024
+      id: infobar
+      description: Alternatively, donate your unused vouchers to participating charities from 1 December 2024 to 31 January 2025.
+Stay tuned for more information on this page.
+  - infobar:
       title: About CDC Vouchers Scheme 2024 (June)
       description: In addition to the $500 CDC Vouchers given on 3 Jan 2024, every Singaporean household will receive $300 CDC Vouchers in June 2024 for